robertmorrispainter/blog.github.io/README.md

-# robertmorrispainter.github.io
+# robertmorris.github.io
-A blog about my experiences as a novice data coder using R.
+A blog about learning and teaching with R programming, using data in the classroom, hybrid pedagogy, project based learning, hacker culture and schooling.
+With the occasional rant.